Greg Walden: Political career

 Walden served as press secretary and chief of staff to Congressman Denny Smith from 1981 to 1987.
 He was elected to the Oregon House of Representatives in 1988 and served in the House until 1995, when he was appointed to the Oregon State Senate to fill a vacancy that opened up when Wes Cooley was elected to the U. S. House.
 Walden rose to the position of assistant majority leader in the Senate and was considering a bid for Oregon Governor in 1994.
 But upon discovering that the son he and his wife were expecting had a heart defect, Walden decided to not run for governor or seek reelection to the state senate.
 Their son died soon after birth.

 Walden was tapped as campaign manager for Cooley's reelection bid, but after Cooley was caught in several lies about his military service, Walden was one of many Republicans who called on Cooley to drop out of the race.
 Walden went as far as to announce he was running for the 2nd District seat as an independent.
 But he served as the Oregon chairman of Bob Dole's presidential campaign, and touted his "strong Republican credentials", implying that he would serve as a Republican if elected.
 Walden's candidacy led to fears that the Democrats could take advantage of a split in the Republican vote and take a seat they hadn't held since 1981.
 This ended when Cooley's predecessor, Bob Smith, was called out of retirement.

 Smith did not run for reelection in 1998.
 Walden easily won the Republican primary and the November general election.
-His district contains some liberal-leaning communities such as Ashland and his hometown, Hood River, but most of it leans heavily Republican, and Walden has been reelected ten times without serious difficulty, never receiving less than 60% of the vote except in 2018, when he received 56%.
+His district contains some liberal-leaning communities such as Ashland and his hometown, Hood River, but most of it leans heavily Republican, and Walden was reelected ten times without serious difficulty.
+He only received less than 60% of the vote once, in 2018 when he received 56%.
 In 2002, he defeated Democrat Peter Buckley, who later became a member of the Oregon House of Representatives.
 In 2006, Walden defeated Democratic nominee Carol Voisin, and in 2008 he won a sixth term with 70% of the vote over Democrat Noah Lemas and Pacific Green Tristin Mock.
 After Senator Gordon Smith's defeat in the 2008 elections, Walden became the only Republican representing Oregon in Congress.

 On October 28, 2019, Walden announced that he would not run for reelection.
 He disagreed with President Donald Trump over Trump's attempts to finance his border wall project and backed sanctioning Russia despite Trump's resistance.
 He voted to end the 35-day government shutdown and spoke up about the global warming crisis, but supported Trump in the Ukraine quid pro quo scandal.